magorium/fpc-triforce/PubTitles/RKRM/README.md

-[ Intuition-Gadgets     | simplegad       | Show the use of a button gadget [ Intuition-Gadgets     | strhooks        | String gadget hooks demo [ Intuition-Gadgets     | updatestrgad    | Show the use of a string gadget [ Intuition-Images-Text | compleximage    | Usage of a complex Intuition image [ Intuition-Images-Text | intuitext       | How to use an Intuitext object [ Intuition-Images-Text | shadowborder    | Intuition borders
+[ Intuition-Gadgets     | simplegad       | Show the use of a button gadget [ Intuition-Gadgets     | strhooks        | String gadget hooks demo [ Intuition-Gadgets     | updatestrgad    | Show the use of a string gadget [ Intuition-GUI         | easyintuition37 | Simple Intuition program for v36 and up
+[ Intuition-Images-Text | compleximage    | Usage of a complex Intuition image [ Intuition-Images-Text | intuitext       | How to use an Intuitext object [ Intuition-Images-Text | shadowborder    | Intuition borders